Skip to content

 1. If the underlying network is slow and the UDP layer is unable to queue packets down to the networking layer, sendto syscall from the application will hang till the kernel finds some of its buffer is freed.
 This can affect the throughput of the system.
 Increasing write memory buffer values using sysctl variables net.core.wmem_max and net.core.wmem_default provides some cushion to the application from the slow network

-2. Similarly if the receiver process is slow in consuming from its buffer, the kernel has to drop packets which it can’t queue due to the buffer being full.
+2. Similarly, if the receiver process is slow in consuming from its buffer, the kernel has to drop packets which it can’t queue due to the buffer being full.
 Since UDP doesn’t guarantee reliability these dropped packets can cause data loss unless tracked by the application layer.
 Increasing sysctl variables rmem_default and rmem_max can provide some cushion to slow applications from fast senders.